Main fundraiser photo

 Dear Friends:

 I haven’t been that lucky physically though, the past couple years!
-Along with the arthritis many of us have, as well as a serious injury to my foot (I require an operation so I can walk again, normally) I was also struck down with Long Covid two years ago, causing me to retire from my job of 18 years!
-I’m only now beginning to recover but still struggling with fatigue and memory loss.
+Along with the arthritis many of us have, as well as a serious injury to my foot (I require an operation so I can walk again, normally) I was also debilitated by Long Covid two years ago, causing me to retire from my job of 18 years!

-However, I will start teaching again in April and receive a paycheck again, most likely in May.
-For this I am thankful.
-Teaching online instead of the classroom, will allow me to battle the debilitating fatigue from Long Covid, at home!
-Under a doctor's care, I’ve been healing, but it’s been a long road, starting with a troubling brain fog and strange exhaustion.
-Formally being an active person, I had no idea this was referred to as “Long Covid” but this terminology helped me find medical assistance, finally!
+Under a doctor's care, I’ve been healing, but it’s been a long road, starting with a strange and debilitating exhaustion !
+Formally being an active person, I had no idea this was referred to as “Long Covid” but this terminology helped me find medical assistance.

 My Two Horses need urgent help!

-I also saved a second horse that had been abused and I realized that by walking with him, we were both learning not to be afraid, together.
+I also saved a second sensitive wild horse that had been abused and I realized that by walking with him, we were both learning not to be afraid, together.
 It brought up memories for me of my own abuse in childhood, which took all the courage I had.

 And then this training, riding and healing experience, came crashing down.
 I had to quit my job of 18 years, to recover because of Covid and I couldn’t go to the stable, frequently, as I had.
-We have been at the stable for eight years, the horses are happy and bonded with their pals and I have made progress in every area of my life because of the horses and fellow riders.
+We have been at the stable for eight years, the horses are happy and bonded with their horse pals and I have made progress in every area of my life because of the horses and fellow riders.

-For 16 yesrs I have helped friends rescue horses in need.
+For 18 years I have helped friends rescue horses in need.
 We have too often seen horses end up in terrible homes or shipped to slaughter, even with efforts by humans to place them well.
 We know of too many innocent horses “falling through the cracks” this way when owners fall ill or sadly pass away.
 Economics often push owners to let go of horses and it’s heartbreaking, especially without guarantees for their safety and care!

 A long range goal: